Exocomet: Indirect evidence of exocomets

 Exocomets are suggested as one source of white dwarf pollution.
 After a star from the main sequence becomes a giant star, it loses mass.
 Planetesimals in an analog of the solar Oort Cloud can be directed toward the inner stellar system.
 This is a consequence of the mass-loss during the AGB stage.
 The giant star will eventually become a white dwarf and an exocomet that gets too close to the white dwarf will sublimate or tidal disrupted by the gravity of the white dwarf.
 This will produce dusty debris around the white dwarf, which is measurable in infrared wavelengths.
 The material can be accreted by the white dwarf and pollute the atmosphere.
 This pollution appears in the spectra of a white dwarf as metal lines.
 In 2017 a study concluded that spectral lines in the white dwarf WD 1425+540 are attributed to an accretion of a Kuiper-Belt analog.
 Kuiper-Belt objects are icy bodies in the solar system that sometimes become comets.
-Dusty material around the white dwarf G 29-38 also has been attributed to an exocomet.
+Dusty material around the white dwarf G 29-38 and WD 1337+705 also has been attributed to an exocomet.

-A gaseous cloud around 49 Ceti has been attributed to the collisions of comets in that planetary system.
+Carbon monoxide gas was found in debris disks around mostly A-type stars with an age between 10 and 50 Myrs, but in some cases in older systems (e.g. Eta Corvi 1-2 Gyrs) and in colder systems (TWA 7).
+It is not clear if this gas is primordial or secondary produced by collision of exocomets.
+Around 30 such systems exist.
+Carbon monoxide gas around 49 Ceti has been attributed to the collisions of comets in that planetary system.
+Observations of HD 110058 with VLT/CRIRES+ did show that the CO-rich disk is significantly poor in H2.
+This supports exocometary origin for CO-rich disks.